What is Tether – A Beginner’s Guide

 Additionally, if you’re using a fiat currency other than those supported by the exchange, the banks will charge an extra foreign exchange conversion fee and percentage on the transfer.

-By contrast, Tether charges zero transaction fees between Tether wallets.
+By contrast, Tether charges zero transaction fees between Tether wallets, however standard blockchain network fees apply.

 Cryptocurrencies are notorious for being volatile, and trading one volatile currency for another creates a great deal of complication and extra risk.
 That’s why a stable base currency is extremely useful.